gitter-badger/kthoom/reading-lists/README.md

 }
 ```

+  * The "baseURI" field is optional.
+If present, it is used to resolve item URI references.
-  * The "uri" field must be a URI reference that points to a comic book file (.cbz, .cbr).
+  * The "uri" field must be an absolute URI or a URI reference that points to a comic book file (.cbz, .cbr).
+If it is a URI reference:
+    * if baseURI is present, that is used
+    * else if the Reading List file was fetched via a URI, the Reading List file's URI base is used
+    * otherwise, behavior is undefined.
   * The "type" field must have the value "book".
   * The "name" field is optional and can be a short name for the comic book.